Q1 Managing Your Footprint

 - graph my media usage

 Part 1: What is your footprint?

-- Visit this introduction to a Digital Footprint from TeacherTube and then the Common Sense Media video about the impact of Digital Footprint
+- Visit this introduction to a Digital Footprint from TeacherTube or Your Digital Footprint (YouTube 3:20) about the impact of your Digital Footprint.

 Class, Group or Individual Activity: Now that you have learned about some Top Tips, think about the tips that impact your own activity online.
 Create a Google document (or other word processing program) and create a list of 7 safety tips.
 Name this document: Internet Safety and share it with others you feel this list might help.